-Low carb crackers bursting with the flavor of spicy ranch!
-I like to serve these alongside cheese and pepperoni for a simple snack, but they also work well for dipping!
+These LOW CARB CRACKERS are bursting with the flavor of spicy ranch, but you can customize them with any flavors you like!
+I like to serve these alongside cheese and pepperoni for a simple snack, but they also work well for dipping.

 Luckily, snacking is so simple while eating low carb.
 A couple of slices of pepperoni, string cheese, a pickle spear, a boiled egg with a drizzle of Frank’s hot sauce, one of those 100 calorie packs of flavored almonds…so many options!

 This low carb crackers recipe works perfect for snack time, but I’ve been known to turn them into lunch with a little cheese and deli meat – hello, low carb Lunchables.
 I swear I’m not 5 years old, I just sometimes eat like I am. 😉